stanford-oval/cs224v-fall2021/hw1/README.md

 You can now ask questions to your model at http://127.0.0.1:3000.
 Follow the configuration instructions, then click on Conversation to access the dialogue agent.

 ## Submission
-Each student should submit a text file and include the following:
+Each student should submit a pdf file and include the following:
 - The domain you chose
 - The accuracy of your model (from `./${domain}/eval/1.results`) and a screenshot of the tenserboard `almond/em/val` plot
 - At least five commands you've tried with the almond server log (copy from the tab running `run-almond.sh`).